Zhang Xueliang: War with Communists

+On March 1, 1935, the Military Commission’s Wuchang Field Headquarters was established, replacing the former Bandit Suppression HQ for Henan, Hubei, and Anhui.
+Zhang was named Director, with Yang Yongtai as Secretary General and Qian Dajun as Chief of Staff.
+In April, Chiang ordered Zhang to encircle the Chinese Workers' and Peasants' Red Army, but the campaign ended in failure, with two reorganized divisions being annihilated.
+This led Zhang to grow increasingly resentful of Chiang’s commands.

+On April 2, the Nationalist Government promoted Yan Xishan, Feng Yuxiang, Zhang Xueliang, He Yingqin, Li Zongren, Zhu Peide, Tang Shengzhi, and Chen Jitang to the rank of First-Class General in the National Army.
+On April 14, Zhang flew from Chongqing to Guizhou to meet Chiang, accompanied by Henan Public Security Director Feng Zhanfei and Ta Kung Pao editor-in-chief Zhang Jiluan.
+He returned to Hankou on April 17.

+On September 13, Zhang flew from Hankou to Xi’an to discuss military affairs with Yang Hucheng and Shao Lizi.
+On September 19, Zhang inspected Tianshui.
+On September 20, Chiang established the “Northwest Bandit Suppression Headquarters” in Xi’an, to command forces from Shaanxi, Gansu, Ningxia, and Qinghai provinces in encircling the Red Army in the northwest.
+Chiang once again pushed Zhang to the front lines, appointing him Deputy Commander-in-Chief of the Northwest Bandit Suppression HQ, to act on Chiang’s behalf as overall commander.

+On September 21, Zhang flew back to Xi’an to coordinate with Yan Xishan’s representative Zhang Weiqing on attacking the Red Army in northern Shaanxi.
+On September 24, he flew with Yang Hucheng and Deng Baoshan to Lanzhou to discuss anti-Communist defense strategies with Zhu Shaoliang.
+On October 16, Zhang flew from Xi’an to Wuchang to wind up field HQ affairs, returning to Xi’an on October 19.
+The Wuchang Field Headquarters was officially closed on October 20.
+That autumn, the Northeast Army was transferred to the northwest, suffering heavy losses in the anti-Communist campaign.

 Xi'an incident

-On April 6, 1936, Chang met with CPC delegate Zhou Enlai to plan the end of the Chinese Civil War.
+On April 6, 1936, Zhang met with CPC delegate Zhou Enlai to plan the end of the Chinese Civil War.
 KMT leader Generalissimo Chiang Kai-shek at the time took a passive position against Japan and considered the communists to be a greater danger to the Republic of China than the Japanese, and his overall strategy was to annihilate the communists before focusing his efforts on the Japanese.
 He believed that "communism was a cancer while the Japanese represented a superficial wound."
-Growing nationalist anger against Japan made this position very unpopular, and led to Chang's action against Chiang, known as the Xi'an Incident.
+Growing nationalist anger against Japan made this position very unpopular, and led to Zhang's action against Chiang, known as the Xi'an Incident.

-In December 1936, Chang and General Yang Hucheng kidnapped Chiang, imprisoning him until he agreed to form a united front with the communists against the Japanese invasion.
+In December 1936, Zhang and General Yang Hucheng kidnapped Chiang, imprisoning him until he agreed to form a united front with the communists against the Japanese invasion.
 After two weeks of negotiations, Chiang agreed to unite with the communists and drive the Japanese out of China.
-When Chiang was released on December 26, Chang chose to return to the capital city of Nanjing with him; once they were away from Chang's loyal troops, Chiang had him placed under house arrest.
-From then on, he was under constant watch and lived near the Nationalist capital city, wherever it moved to.